NeilJustice/Cloudundancy/README.md

 ![CloudundancyTesting OneDrive Cloudundancy.log](Screenshots/CloudundancyTestingOneDriveCloudundancyLog.png)

-Now one day should access to your Google account or Microsoft account become not possible by way of a variety of rare but possible potential scenarios, peace of mind can be had by knowing you have cloud-redundant backups of your files made with the help of Cloudundancy.
+Now one day should access to your Google or Microsoft accounts become unavailable by way of a variety of unlikely but possible potential scenarios, peace of mind can be had by way of having cloud-redundant backups made with Cloudundancy.

 ### 7zip-files-then-copy-the-7zip-file-to-multiple-folders